CME information and disclosures

 For answers to questions about AMBOSS CME, including how to redeem CME/MOC credit, see "Tips and Links" at the bottom of this article.

-Geriatrics is the branch of medicine concerned with the health and care of older adults, defined by the American Geriatrics Society (AGS) as adults aged 65 years or older.
-Normal (e.g., stiffening of arteries, osteoporosis, decline in cognitive function) predispose older adults to multiple chronic conditions, disability, adverse pharmacological reactions, and decreased quality of life.
+Geriatrics is the branch of medicine concerned with the health and care of older adults, defined by the American Geriatrics Society (AGS) as those aged 65 years or older.
+Normal aging changes (e.g., stiffening of arteries, osteoporosis, decline in cognitive function) predispose older adults to multiple chronic conditions, disability, adverse pharmacological reactions, and decreased quality of life.
 A comprehensive geriatric assessment, usually performed by a primary care physician, can help identify older adults' health care needs and develop management plans that improve their well-being.
 This assessment involves evaluating functional status, screening for geriatric syndromes (e.g., frailty, cognitive impairment, and malnutrition), providing appropriate preventive care, assessing medications, and establishing treatment goals and advance directives.
+Polypharmacy is common in older adults, and evaluating its effects becomes more important as they age. (assessing appropriateness before starting new medications, performing regular medication reviews, and stopping medications that are no longer indicated) can help reduce pill burden and consequences of polypharmacy (e.g., adverse events due to drug interactions).
 Older adults with significant impairment or complex care needs may require referral to a geriatrician.
 Depending on their current functional status and care needs, the appropriate care setting for an older adult may be a private home, a short-term post-acute care facility (an acute inpatient rehabilitation facility or a skilled nursing facility), or a long-term care facility (an assisted living facility, nursing home, or long-term acute care hospital).

 General principles

 - Usually a multidisciplinary assessment led by a primary care physician or geriatrician